gportella/nucleosome_positioning_proxies/README.md

-# Compute dinucleotide (AA/TA/TT) periodicity, elastic energy to form a nucleosome, or prediction of nucleosome occupancy/free energy based on sequence periodicity
+# Computes  elastic energy to form a nucleosome, or prediction of nucleosome occupancy/free energy based on sequence periodicity

 For the analysis of multiple short sequences (~200 bp).
-Expects fasta file with one or more sequences, computes averaged periodicity of AA/TA/TT, or the minimum elastic energy of all possible nucleosomes that could be formed.
+Expects fasta file with one or more sequences,

 ## Elastic energy deformation